brandynlucca/AcousticScattering.jl/docs/src/api.md

 # [API Reference](@id api-reference)

-The public workflow is geometry → boundary/material → solver → result query.
 Start with the [tutorial](@ref first-sweep) and check the [support table](@ref solver-selection) before choosing a model.
 Numerical inputs use meters, seconds, Hz, and exterior-fluid wavenumber in rad/m.

 ```@meta
 CurrentModule = AcousticScattering